maplight/votersedge-voting-info/voting-info/states/il/all-elections/en/my-rights-as-a-voter/rights-disabilities.md

 ---
-title: Rights of voters with disabilities
+title: What are my rights as a voter with disabilities?
 published: true
 weight: 2
 section: "my-rights-as-a-voter"